 Under Ontario's rent control legislation, a landlord is entitled to increase the rent for existing tenants once every 12 months by no more than the "guideline amount" based on the Ontario Consumer Price Index ("CPI").
 The guideline increase cannot be more than 2.5%, even if the CPI increase is higher.
-For the calendar year 2022, the Government of Ontario passed legislation to freeze rent by setting the residential guideline amount at 1.2% (0.0% for 2021).
+For the calendar year 2023, the residential guideline amount was established at 2.5% (1.2% for 2022).
 This adjustment is meant to take into account the income of the building and the municipal and school taxes, the insurance bills, the energy costs, maintenance and service costs.
 Landlords may apply to the Ontario Rental Housing Tribunal for an increase above the guideline amounts if annual costs for heat, hydro, water or municipal taxes have increased significantly or if building security, maintenance and service costs have increased.
 When a suite is vacated, however, the landlord is entitled to lease the suite to a new tenant at any rental amount, after which annual increases are limited to the applicable guideline amount.
 The landlord may also be entitled to a greater increase in rent for a suite under certain circumstances, including, for example, where extra expenses have been incurred as a result of a renovation of that suite.